 If you wish to contact faculty, please read our Which Degree Which Program article, by Professor Eamonn Callan, which outlines the appropriate process for contacting faculty with whom you share research interests.

 Complete and submit Stanford's graduate online application.

+A Statement of Purpose is required.
 Your statement should be typed, single-spaced and should be between one to two pages.
-Describe succinctly your reasons for applying to the proposed program, your preparation for this field of study and why our program is a good fit for you, your future career plans, and other aspects of your background as well as interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
+Describe succinctly your reasons for applying to the proposed program, your preparation for this field of study, and why our program is a good fit for you, your future career plans, and other aspects of your background as well as interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
 You may indicate potential faculty mentors as part of your study and research interests.
 Be sure to keep a copy for your records.
 What's a Good Statement of Purpose?

-Applicants are required to acquire three letters of recommendation.
+Applicants are required to submit three letters of recommendation.
 In the online application, you will be asked to identify your recommenders and their email addresses.
 Please notify your recommenders that they will receive an email prompt to submit their recommendation online.
+You can submit your request for letters of recommendation through the system without submitting the entire online application.
 Stanford GSE only accepts online recommendations through the application system; Stanford GSE cannot accept mailed, emailed or faxed recommendations.

 Recommendations should be written by people who have supervised you in an academic, employment, or community service setting.
-At least one should be from a university professor familiar with your academic work.
+We very strongly recommend that at least one of these letters be from a university professor familiar with your academic work.
 Your recommendations should directly address your suitability for admission to a graduate program at Stanford GSE.

 It is the applicant's responsibility to ensure that all three letters of recommendation are submitted through the system by the application deadline, so please work closely with your recommenders to remind them of the deadline.